-Many of us are working remotely these days − and it can be harder than you’d think
+Many of us are working remotely these days − and it can be more challenging than you’d think

 Remote work has become more common, not just for freelancers but also for virtual assistants.
-Many people are finding that they can take on remote roles as a way of balancing work and life and gaining some flexibility in their lives.
+Many people are finding that they can take on remote roles to balance work and life and gain some flexibility in their lives.
 But when you’re working remotely, there are many challenges to bear in mind:

 Communication is key

-When your whole team is working from different locations, communication becomes all the more important.
-You’ll need to rely on email, phone calls, or video chats with face to face communication (or at least to appear face to face).
+When your team works from different locations, communication becomes all the more critical.
+You’ll need to rely on email, phone calls, or video chats with face-to-face communication (or at least to appear face-to-face).

 A routine is essential!

-You might be tempted to use this time as an opportunity of becoming creative − however, having no schedule can lead to procrastination and stress when deadlines come up unexpectedly.
+You might be tempted to use this time to become creative; however, having no schedule can lead to procrastination and stress when deadlines come up unexpectedly.

 One of the first things you can do to make your remote office experience more productive is to set up a dedicated workspace.
-It’s important that you create a comfortable, ergonomic space for yourself where you have plenty of room for your computer and other equipment.
-You may also want to invest in some noise-canceling headphones, which allow you to focus on work without distractions from the rest of your home or office.
+You must create a comfortable, ergonomic space with plenty of room for your computer and other equipment.
+You may also want to invest in noise-canceling headphones, which allow you to focus on work without distractions from the rest of your home or office.

 If possible, try finding somewhere quiet − away from TVs, children playing video games, and other loud noises − to put on your desk.
-You can then be free from distractions as well as interruptions by others who come in contact with you through technology (such as email notifications).
-You would also not like accidentally to knock something over while walking around inside your own home/office space.
+You can then be free from distractions and interruptions by others who contact you through technology (such as email notifications).
+You would also not like to accidentally knock something over while walking around inside your home or office space.

 Develop a routine

 To stay productive, you’ll need to develop a routine.
-A routine is simply a series of habits that you follow at certain times on a daily basis.
+A routine is simply a series of habits that you follow at specific times daily.
 For example, if you’re going to work from home, it can be helpful to have a morning routine that involves waking at 6 a.m., getting ready for the day, and then heading into your office by 7 a.m.
 You could also do this with an afternoon or evening routine.
-Perhaps you can come home at 5 p.m. and take care of business until around 8 p.m. before going to bed.
+Perhaps you can come home at 5 p.m. and take care of business until around 8 p.m. before bed.

-The main point here is that having your own particular set of habits will help keep everything in order throughout your day.
-A routine will provide structure when working remotely from another location other than the office itself (your house).
+The main point is that having your particular habits will help keep everything in order throughout your day.
+A routine will provide structure when working remotely from another location other than the office (your house).